learn-co-curriculum/hs-git-code-along-catch-up/README.md

 <!-- After they complete the lab... -->

 20. Now that you completed your lab, make sure it's all pushed up to your version of the repository on github.
 After that, we're going to create a pull request.
 A pull request is the best practice for submitting contribution of work to an open source project.
 To create a pull request, go to your version of the repository on your github account.
 We'll click the green button in the top left corner.
-On the next page, we'll want to enter a comment for the pull request, "completed lab, all tests pass" and click submit.
+On the next page, we'll want to enter a comment for the pull request, "completed lab" and click submit.
 This is how I'll be able to review your work and give you feedback on your code.